May 18, 2026

 While these loans can provide quick access to cash, they also come with several potential risks borrowers should understand.

-• Higher fees and interest: Generally, online payday loans have higher interest rates and fees.
+• Higher fees and interest: Online payday loans generally have higher interest rates and fees.

 • ACH authorization: Many online payday lenders require ACH authorization, which means they can automatically withdraw funds from your checking account for repayment.

-• Non-licensed lenders: Payday lenders can be unlicensed, and this may lead to fewer protections for the consumer.
+• Non-licensed lenders: Payday lenders may be unlicensed, which can lead to fewer protections for consumers.

-• Debt cycle: Short timelines plus fees and interest may cause you to remain in debt for long periods of time.
+• Debt cycle: Short timelines, plus fees and interest, may keep you in debt for long periods.

 • Security risk: If the online payday lender has weak security protection, your personal and financial information could be at risk.